Ju-On/Offensive-Security/Tools.md

 ---

+## Web Enumeration
+Gobuster - great for directorry busting

+---

 ## Vulnerabilities
 Exploit database designed for Pentesting use cases and vulnerability researchers <Exploit-db.com>
-It is CVE compliant archive of publicly available exploits.
+It is CVE compliant archive of publicly available exploits

 NVD database of known exploits with ratings and links to advisories / githubs. <https://nvd.nist.gov/vuln/detail/CVE-2021-28169>